-When to watch swimming during the 2024 Paris Paralympic Games
+When to watch para swimming during the 2024 Paris Paralympic Games

 In a single event, athletes with very different impairments will compete against one another.
 The sport classes are designated not on the impairment itself, rather the impact the impairment has on swimming, and are broken down into three categories – physical, vision and intellectual impairments.

 A higher number seen as part of a classification signifies a less severe impairment, while lower numbers denote the most severe.
-Unlike other paralympic sports, the use of a prostheses is not permitted in swimming at the Paralympics.
+Unlike other Paralympic sports, the use of a prostheses is not permitted in para swimming at the Paralympics.

 Refer to the table below for more details on the sport classes as defined by the Paralympic system of classification.